kubernetes/git-sync/README.md

 git-sync can pull one time, or on a regular interval.
 It can pull from the HEAD of a branch, from a git tag, or from a specific git hash.
 It will only re-pull if the target of the run has changed in the upstream repository.
-When it re-pulls, it updates the destination directory atomically.
+When it re-pulls, it updates the destination directory automically.
 In order to do this, it uses a git worktree in a subdirectory of the `--root` and flips a symlink.